 The REBORN series on Baptism is offered through FORMED.org.
 The series consists of three sessions (video with follow-up questions).
-The ‘Reborn’ series can be completed at any time just as long as all three sessions have been completed before the baptismal class.
+The ‘Reborn’ series can be completed at any time just as long as all three sessions have been completed before the baptismal class/meeting.
 The best way to complete each session is for the parents to watch together and then take some time afterwards for discussion.
 Be sure to write down any questions you may have and bring those to the baptism class.

 3. Baptism Class